 Bwindi is home to half of the world’s remaining mountain gorillas.
 Gorilla tracking is done daily after purchasing a gorilla-tracking permit from the Uganda Wildlife Authority.
 You are advised to book your permit at least 3 months prior to secure your day especially if you prefer a certain location.
 Only 8 individuals from 15 years of age are permitted to visit a gorilla family per day.
 You need to be in good health condition otherwise you will not track because humans and Gorillas can easily pass diseases to each other.
 You will be briefed by your guide way before tracking and advices to stay at least 8m from the gorillas, do not use flash photography and do not look directly in the eyes of the gorilla for an extended period of time.
 You need to wear long sleeved pants and shirts to avoid scratches as you trek through the forest, carry a rain poncho, seasoned boots, lots of water, lunch (sometimes it takes an entire day to locate them) and finally consider hiring a potter because the terrain can be difficult.

 Bird watching in Bwindi Impenetrable national park

-Bwindi is a prime Uganda birding spot and was named as Africa’s number one birding spot by Africa Bird Club.
+Bwindi forest is a prime Uganda birding spot and was named as Africa’s number one birding spot by Africa Bird Club.
 If you have limited time in Uganda and you must choose only one park for birding then, Bwindi should be your choice.
 It is easily accessible for birding with birding trails in the forest leading to different area including the waterfall trail.
 It is home to about 350 species of birds which include 23 Albertine Rift endemics and 14 of which are recorded nowhere else in Uganda.
 There are excellent site guides in the communities who are very knowledgeable about the birds in the area especially the endemics.
 These join you as you take your trip into the forest re-enforcing the team you will have started with on your trip.